 I suspect I’ll feel the same about Nomadland, Zhao’s latest work screening as the centerpiece of NYFF58.
 Inspired by the non-fiction book Nomadland: Surviving America in the Twenty-First Century by Jessica Bruder, Zhao once again dismantles the iconography of the western by sympathetically exploring poverty and the working class.
 Rather than modern cowboys, Zhao’s focus here is on pioneers of the gig economy.

 In Nomadland, chasing seasonal employment around the American west makes it impossible to settle down or to build a lasting community.
 There’s a network of van dwellers, but they meet up only periodically.
 While not overtly political, there’s a worry of potential displacement under late capitalism.
-Nomadland is a balancing act, at once admiring the perseverance of the unhoused characters, but skeptical of big American ideals like self-reliance and rugged individualism.
+Nomadland is a balancing act, at once admiring the perseverance of the unhoused characters, but quietly skeptical of the American meritocracy.

 Director: Chloé Zhao